Whisky

 Thanks to these few key terms, you will already feel much more comfortable when choosing your bottle.

-A Blended Malt on the other hand is a whisky made from the blend of several Single Malts.It is therefore a blend of malted barley whiskies from several distilleries.
+A Blended Malt is, on the other hand, a whisky made from the blending of several Single Malts.
+It is therefore a blend of malted barley whiskies from several distilleries.
 The terms Pure Malt as well as Vatted Malt are synonymous.

 A Grain Whisky is a whisky produced from grains other than malted barley.
-It is generally a blend of corn, rye, oats, and wheat.This type of whisky is mainly intended for the creation of blends (see below).
-Finally, Blended Whisky (or Blend) is the most widely consumed type of whisky in the world (90% of production).
-This is a blend of malt whiskies and grain whiskies.
-Another term is also often seen on whisky bottles: Scotch.
-This simply means that you are dealing with a whisky distilled and aged in Scotland for at least three years.
+It is generally a blend of corn, rye, oats, and wheat.
+This type of whisky is mainly intended for the creation of blends (see below).

-From a tasting perspective, it is impossible to claim that one style of whisky is better than another: each whisky is unique and each
+From a taste perspective, it is impossible to claim that one style of whisky is better than another: each whisky is unique and each distillery has its own expertise.
+Moreover, this is above all a matter of taste and therefore very personal!

-To find the reason for this linguistic difference, we need to go back to the 19th century.
-At that time, in order to distinguish themselves from Scottish whiskies, which were then of rather variable quality, the Irish had the idea to change the word Whisky to Whiskey on all their bottles exported to the
+To find the reason for this linguistic difference, we have to go back to the 19th century.
+At that time, in order to differentiate themselves from Scottish whiskies, which were of rather variable quality, the Irish had the idea to change the word Whisky to "Whiskey" on all their bottles exported to the United States.
+Since then, the term has always been used by both countries.

 What is the difference between Whisky and Bourbon?

--be produced from a majority of corn (at least 51%),
+• be produced from a majority of corn (at least 51%),

--have an alcohol content of at least 40%,
+• have an alcohol content of at least 40%,

--be produced in the United States (with Kentucky accounting for 90% of its production).
+• be produced in the United States (with Kentucky accounting for 90% of its production).

 What are the main whisky-producing countries?

 Ireland is also highly renowned in the world of whisky thanks to its fruity and elegant whiskies.
-These are most often Pure Pot Still, meaning whiskies made using both malted and unmalted barley, as well as a third grain.
+These are most often Pure Pot Still, meaning whiskies made using both malted and unmalted barley as well as a third grain.

 The United States is also a very important country in the world of whisky thanks to its production of Bourbon.
-As mentioned above, this spirit is mainly produced with corn, but other grains such as rye or wheat can also be used.
+As mentioned above, this spirit is mainly produced with corn but other grains such as rye or wheat can also be used.

-Finally, France is also very present in the Whisky market.
-The country is the world's leading consumer (per capita), and there are many French whiskies available on the market, such as the Le Breuil range from the renowned Château du Breuil, as well as the Charentais whiskies Bellevoye and Hériose.
-Many regional whiskies are also produced in areas such as Brittany, Alsace, and Jura.
-Other countries, such as Canada, India, and Sweden, also produce renowned whiskies, each with its own distinctive characteristics.
+Finally, France is also very present in the whisky market.
+The country is the world's leading consumer (per capita) and there are many French whiskies available on the market, such as the Le Breuil range from the famous Château du Breuil, as well as the Charentais Bellevoye and Hériose.
+Many regional whiskies also exist in regions such as Brittany, Alsace, or Jura.

 • différents-types-whisky-single-malt-blended-malt-bourbon-article-blog